supermonmon/luna-pro-vscode-theme/README.md

 <h1 align="center">
-  Luna Dark Pro Theme For VSCode
+  Luna Pro Themes For VSCode
 </h1>
 <p align="center">
-  A premium Visual Studio Code theme designed to minimize distractions.
+  Immerse yourself in a focused coding environment.
+This customizable theme offers a serene atmosphere, perfect for maximizing your productivity.
+Inspired by the clean aesthetics of Project IDX
 </p>

 ## Luna Pro Midnight